oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

   department: "just_a_name"
 ```

-The way this operates is that the StockManager will automatically and transparently add the department to the primary key in all requests keeping your actions separate from those of other attendees.
-</p></details>

 \---

 In the helidon-kubernetes/base-kubernetes folder there is a script create-configmaps.sh.
-We have created this to help you setup thesetup configuration maps (though you can of course do this by hand instead of creating a script.)
+We have created this to help you setup the configuration maps (though you can of course do this by hand instead of creating a script.)
 If you run this script it will delete existing config maps and create an up to date config for us :

 -  `bash create-configmaps.sh `